 Subgraph Stability

 Using numerical simulations in R version 3.0 (R Core Team 2014) I determined the probability that a given subgraph would be stable (quasi sign-stability, QSS).
 The adjacency matrix of each subgraph was translated into its corresponding sign-structured matrix.
 Only predator-prey interactions were considered, so if aij = 1 then aij will be a positive while aji is negative.
-When interactions were bidirectional, both aij and aji were positive.
-Positive elements of the matrix were given a random value drawn from a uniform distribution between 0 and 10, while negative elements were given a value drawn from a uniform between -1 and 0.
+When interactions were bidirectional, both aij and aji were positive (if negative then quasi sign-stability is increased, see Appendix 2.2.1).
+Positive elements of the matrix were given a random value drawn independently from a uniform distribution between 0 and 10, while negative elements were given a value drawn independently from a uniform between -1 and 0.

 These distributions were chosen to reflect asymmetry in the relative impact of the prey on the predator (positive) and the predator on the prey (negative).
 Asymmetry can be derived from a general predator-dependent functional response (a functional response that is dependent on both prey and predator densities) where the predator is not saturated (“hungry predators”).
 Note that the particular structure of the equations governing population dynamics was not defined.
 Instead, assumptions about the values of the Jacobian matrix were made based on what may be predicted from the general form of the function.